openspim/openspim.github.io/x-openspim_alignment.md

 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 12</span>&nbsp;
 Check if any rotational misalignments between the field of view of both sister cameras are visible.
-An example of this can be seen in in Supplementary Figure 8, G.  If this is the case one camera has to be rotated until the mismatch is corrected.
+An example of this can be seen in Figure 10 (see inset).
+If this is the case one camera has to be rotated (Figure 10, red double-arrow) until the mismatch is corrected.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure10.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure10.png"></a>